ibmmobiletipsntricks/mfp-gitignore/README.md

 This is an unofficial repository providing an initial/template `.gitignore` file for an [IBM MobileFirst Platform Foundation](http://www-03.ibm.com/software/products/en/mobilefirstfoundation) Project.
+There is **no** official IBM support for these artifacts.
 We are attempting to follow the same principles as GitHub's own [gitignore project](https://github.com/github/gitignore).
 We will gladly accept any pull request with corrections or clarifications (especially explanatory comments).